gkemmey/gray_matter/_posts/2019-08-02-how-i-added-stripe-to-skilltree-the-hard-way.md

 end
 ```

-Finally, you can see in `#create` we use our top-level of action helper, `Nutmeg::Stripe#add_card`.
-We know we get a `Nutmeg::Stripe::Response` object back no matter what happens in `#add_card`.
+Finally, you can see in `#create` we use our top-level of action helper -- `Nutmeg::Stripe#add_card`.
+Remember, we'll get a `Nutmeg::Stripe::Response` object back no matter what happens in `#add_card`.
 The rest of the controller action, just interrogates that response object to figure out 1) where to go next and 2) what message to show the user.

 I think that's an incredibly pleasing setup that communicates what the controller does, without overloading you on details.
 As you need those details, you can dig deeper.

 `Nutmeg::Stripe#flash_for` is a method we haven't looked at, but it just gets a flash message from an indentifier.

 A bit of weirdness is the `#validate_email` method.
 We let the user provide an email with their credit card info, which we'll send billing related notices to.
 We want to validate that email, but we don't exactly have a normal model-flow to utilize.
 I opted instead to check it at the time they post the form, and if it doesn't look valid we 1) set a flash message we can use to show the issue in the form and 2) redirect back to the form.
-A fair compromise I think 🤷‍♂️
+A fair compromise, I think 🤷‍♂️

 Let's go look at the form.